Sign up to our Newsletter

 Tips To Reduce Law School Costs

-If the cost to become a lawyer is deterring you from pursuing your academic and professional dreams, know there are multiple ways to significantly reduce the cost of attending law school!
+If the cost of becoming a lawyer is deterring you from pursuing your academic and professional dreams, know there are multiple ways to significantly reduce the cost of attending law school!

 Apply To A Public Law School

 As private universities tend to be more prestigious or higher-ranking, they cost more to attend.
-Public law schools are almost always cheaper and can still provide you with an extensive legal education!
+Public law schools are almost always cheaper and can still provide an extensive legal education!

-For instance, the University of Texas still ranks as one of the top 20 law schools in the nation but is significantly cheaper than the private schools with similar rankings.
-Boston University ties with Texas as the 17th best law school, yet its tuition is almost double!
+For instance, the University of Texas still ranks in the top 20 law schools nationwide, but it is significantly cheaper than the private schools with similar rankings.
+The University of Texas is ranked 16th in the nation, yet Boston University is ranked 24th, and its tuition is almost twice as high.

-That being said, if you choose to attend a public university, in-state will always be cheaper than out-of-state schools.
+If you attend a public university, in-state tuition will almost always be cheaper than out-of-state tuition.

 Consider Part-Time Programs

-For students who want to work while pursuing their JD, a part-time program may be the best option for them!
-These programs are cheaper than full-time programs and allow you to work and study without making compromises in either.
+A part-time program may be the best option for students who want to work while pursuing their JD.
+These programs are cheaper than full-time programs and allow you to work and study simultaneously.

 Apply For Financial Aid